parsaes80/Projects-demo/README.md

 6. Finding polynomial roots using Newton's method:
        Using Newton's method, this script finds the answer for (f = x^4  -x^3).
 After that, the rate of convergence (α) and the error constant(λ) are calculated.

+7. Self Inveting pendulum:
+       Created a MATLAB/Simulink program to automatically invert a pendulum attached to a cube servo 3 motor.

 VHDL:
 1. Divider FSM:
         A finite state machine that divides two 4-bit numbers, and outputs the quotient and the remainder.
 The testbench is also available for running the simulation.